 - Mix spices into your coffee grounds and brew your coffee.
 I use a coffee press.

-- While coffee is brewing, in a small pot heat your almond milk, date and pumpkin puree until it's warm but not boiling.
+- While coffee is brewing, in a small pot heat your almond milk, maple syrup, and pumpkin puree until it's warm but not boiling.

 - Pour into your coffee mug and enjoy.